chroma-sdk/Colore/docs/articles/getting-started.md

 In some cases you can even access a virtual grid instead of Key.
 Then for instance you can set the Key in the second row (top to bottom) and the fifth column (left to right) to red:
 [`Chroma.Instance.Keyboard[1, 4] = ColoreColor.Red;`](xref:Colore.IKeyboard#Colore_IKeyboard_Item_System_Int32_System_Int32_)
-Starting with zero, the first int represents the row and the second one ie for the column.
+Starting with zero, the first int represents the row and the second one is for the column.
 There are special constants that allow you to loop through all keys:

 ``` C#
 private async void button1_Click(object sender, EventArgs e)